Digital camera jargon buster

 An optical viewfinder (OVF) uses a mirror and a prism to bounce light through the lens and towards your eye.
 This means you can see almost exactly what the lens sees, without any delay.

-The shutter speed is the unit of measurement which determines how long the shutter remains open as the picture is taken.
+The shutter speed is the unit of measurement that determines how long the shutter remains open as the picture is taken.

-A viewfinder is the eyepiece that you look through to frame and focus your subject matter before taking the picture.
-There are two different types of viewfinder; optical viewfinder (OVF) and electronic viewfinder (EFV).
-Found on DSLR cameras, an optical viewfinder allows you to see exactly what the lens sees, by looking through the lens using a system of mirrors and prisms.
+A viewfinder is the eyepiece you look through to frame and focus your subject matter before taking the picture.
+There are two different types of viewfinder - optical viewfinders (OVF) and electronic viewfinders (EFV).
+Found on DSLR cameras, an optical viewfinder allows you to see exactly what the lens sees by looking through the lens using a system of mirrors and prisms.
 An electronic viewfinder uses a tiny electronic display, very similar to a larger LCD screen.